arokem/2016-03-24-techconnect/slides.md

 Living in the future has its downsides!
 This work will not produce a neuroscience paper in the immediate future.
 Instead, it might produce the systems that all neuroscientists will use in 5 years!

+So - while novelty squared is hard, it is also potentially transformative!
 ---

 ### A crisis of reproducibility

+???
+As I mentioned before, one of the .
+This has been

+One way to restore the trust in the reproducibility is to conduct our research in a manner that is transparent and open.
 ---

 ### The three pillars of open science